 Looking for lifelong opportunities for your gifted and talented student?
 The Duke University Talent Identification Program, a nonprofit organization dedicated to serving academically talented youth, works with students, parents, and educators to identify, recognize, and engage students to help them reach their highest potential.
 Our programs include

-- talent searches to identify and support gifted youth, - dynamic educational experiences on the Duke University campus, throughout the United States and abroad, independent and distance learning opportunities, - Independent and distance learning opportunities and resources for parents and educators
+- talent searches to identify and support gifted youth, dynamic educational experiences on the Duke University campus, throughout the United States - and abroad, independent and distance learning opportunities, - and resources for parents and educators.

 LEARN MORE.